jacksanford1/mysite/content/posts/funniest-friend.md

 ---
 title: "The Funniest Friend in Friends"
-date: 2020-05-25T16:14:24-07:00
+date: 2020-07-06T16:14:24-07:00
 draft: false
 disqus: true
 ---

 We live in uncertain times.

-We don't know when we'll be able to get a haircut next.
-We don't know when we can sit down at our favorite restaurant again.
-We don't know if we'll ever be able to mosh at another Korn concert.
-But over the course of the last few weeks, there is one uncertainty that I have found less tolerable than all the rest combined:
+We don't know when we're going back to the office or school.
+We don't know when we'll be able to sit inside at a restaurant.
+We don't even know when we'll be able to mosh at a Korn concert again.
+But over the course of the last few weeks, there is one uncertainty that I find less tolerable than all the rest:

 We don't know who the funniest friend in the hit 90's sitcom "Friends" is.